PaulioRandall/pauliorandall/README.md

 # Research, Data, Design, & Engineering

-I specialise in the cultivation of humble and elegant services by virtue of an empirical mindset and lean.
+I specialise in the cultivation of humble and elegant services by virtue of an empirical mindset and lean means.

 - **Research**: User research, Small tools
 - **Design**: User centered, Minimalist